-EFC Recommendations for Employer Hiring Practices
+EFC Recommendations for Employers Hiring Persons with I/DD

-- 1. Business to Business Learning: Businesses distrust vendors and outside consultants but are very open to peers within their business community sharing innovations that are practical and proved to be effective.
+- 1. Business to Business Trainings: Businesses distrust vendors and outside consultants but are very open to peers within their business community sharing innovations that are practical and proved to be effective.
 Businesses are eager to share these experiences and to be recognized for their leadership and innovation.
-Within the disability employment sector, business to business trainings exist where managers who have hired applicants with disabilities showcase the: - Path the business found to consider and hire people with disabilities. - Work performance of their employees with disabilities surpassed expectations. - Supports employers received from disability support agencies. - Barriers the employer discovered that were previously preventing them from previously meeting and considering employees with disabilities for open positions. - Increase in customer loyalty to businesses with a workforce that reflects the community, including people with disabilities. - 2.
+Business to business trainings exist where managers who have hired applicants with disabilities showcase the: - Path the business found to consider and hire people with disabilities. - Work performance of their employees with disabilities surpassed expectations. - Supports employers received from disability support agencies. - Barriers the employer discovered that were previously preventing them from previously meeting and considering employees with disabilities for open positions. - ➤ Increase in customer loyalty to businesses with a workforce that reflects the community, including people with disabilities. - 2.
 Research to identify the inefficiency and inequity of current outreach and recruitment practices.
-And trainings to support them with: - Disability awareness, including addressing misconceptions about hiring, training, and managing individuals with I/DD. - ➤ How to connect to supported employment, DOR services and other job development and support agencies that serve people with disabilities that can screen applicants who are qualified and motivated but are unable to overcome systemic barriers that block employers from considering them. - ➤ How to reduce technology barriers that automatically filter out qualified applicants from the beginning of the application process. - Identifying job requirements that are unnecessary to perform the essential functions of a job and not setting up barriers to employment, such as requiring: - high school diplomas - certifications - college degrees - experience
+And trainings to support them with: - How to connect to supported employment, DOR services and other job development and support agencies that serve people with disabilities that

+- can screen applicants who are qualified and motivated but are unable to overcome systemic barriers that block employers from considering them.

+- ➤ How to reduce technology barriers that automatically filter out qualified applicants from the beginning of the application process.

+- Identifying job requirements that are unnecessary to perform the essential functions of a job and not setting up barriers to employment, such as requiring:

+- high school diplomas

+- certifications

+- college degrees

+- experience

-- 3. Use identified strategies to support businesses with understanding strategies identified by people with disabilities that allow them to overcome systemic barriers.
-These are identified in the Accenture Report as: - Simplified and clarified job descriptions - Aligning job title to job tasks - > Removing unnecessary skills and academic requirements - Limiting jargon - Using language that is inclusive and gender-neutral
+- 3. Trainings to support businesses with understanding identified strategies to support businesses with understanding strategies identified by people with disabilities that allow them to overcome systemic barriers.
+These are identified in the Accenture Report as:

+- Simplified and clarified job descriptions

+- Aligning job title to job tasks

+- Removing unnecessary skills and academic requirements

+- Limiting jargon

+- ➤ Using language that is inclusive and gender-neutral
-- 4. Outreach and Recruitment: Efforts to actively recruit persons with disabilities are the first step to employers simply considering qualified applicants with disabilities. - 5.
-Employers should require training in successfully onboarding employees with disabilities and helping them achieve a sense of belonging by adopting a User Experience lens.
-The Accenture report makes the following recommendations: - Becoming familiar with the challenges that current employees with disabilities faced when onboarding and how the employees overcame those challenges. - Addressing the concerns and challenges identified through the intentional engagement with current employees with disabilities related to challenges during both onboarding and throughout their employment at the business. - ➤ Learning about and engaging in the disability community and services that support the community. - Educating the current workforce about myths regarding employees with disabilities and the data showing employees with disabilities are high performing, qualified and productive when properly supported.

-- Providing opportunities for current employees with disabilities to educate their coworkers about challenges they face and how people with disabilities can be better supported. - Involving supervisors and coworkers during onboarding of new colleagues with disabilities. - Involving senior leadership throughout the process of changing policy and processes to recruit and onboard people with disabilities. - Ensuring that any new policies and support changes adopted for new employees with disabilities are also granted to existing employees with the same needs - Ensuring employees with disabilities are afforded opportunities for training and opportunities for employee development and advancement. - Engaging in improving policies related to employment of people with disabilities to help reduce structural barrier.
+4. Outreach and Recruitment: Efforts to actively recruit persons with disabilities are the first step to employers simply considering qualified applicants with disabilities.

+- 5. Employers should require training in successfully onboarding employees with disabilities and helping them achieve a sense of belonging by adopting a User Experience lens.
+The Accenture report makes the following recommendations: - Becoming familiar with the challenges that current employees with disabilities faced when onboarding and how the employees overcame those challenges. - Addressing the concerns and challenges identified through the intentional engagement with current employees with disabilities related to challenges during both onboarding and throughout their employment at the business. - ➤ Learning about and engaging in the disability community and services that support the community. - Educating the current workforce about myths regarding employees with disabilities and the data showing employees with disabilities are high performing, qualified and productive when properly supported. - ➤ Providing opportunities for current employees with disabilities to educate their coworkers about challenges they face and how people with disabilities can be better supported. - ➤ Involving supervisors and coworkers during onboarding of new colleagues with disabilities. - Involving senior leadership throughout the process of changing policy and processes to recruit and onboard people with disabilities. - Ensuring that any new policies and support changes adopted for new employees with disabilities are also granted to existing employees with the same needs - Ensuring employees with disabilities are afforded opportunities for training and opportunities for employee development and advancement. - Engaging in improving policies related to employment of people with disabilities to help reduce structural barrier.

-According to i4cp, when employers hired applicants with intellectual and developmental disabilities, they identified the following needs from supported employment agencies:
+Additionally, the i4cp Report found that employers who hired applicants with intellectual and developmental disabilities identified the following needs from supported employment agencies: